 Sales tax is a tax regulated at the state level that charges a percentage of an item sold at retail.
 The government in each state decides the percentage rate for its sales tax.
-The percentage rate is not permanent and often changes with the political party in charge (generally states run by democrats have a higher sales tax and states run by republicans have a lower sales tax).
+The percentage rate is not permanent and can change with the promulgation of new tax policies.
 When an item is bought, it’s the retailer’s responsibility to collect the sales tax from the customer and pay it to the government.

 When offering an item for sale, it’s generally known that the sales tax is not included until the item is purchased.
-For example, if an item is offered for $10.00 dollars in the state of Wisconsin, the total price at checkout would be $10.50 due to the state’s 5% sales tax.
+For example, if an item is offered for $10.00 in the state of Wisconsin, the total price at checkout would be $10.50 due to the state’s 5% sales tax.
 We get this calculation by the following:

-$10.00 dollars x .05 (5%) = .50 cents
+$10.00 x .05 (5%) = .50 cents

-$10.00 dollars + .50 cents = $10.50
+$10.00 + .50 cents = $10.50